Custom intercom software architecture with video streaming, authentication, and visitor management

 Integrations that actually close deals

-For B2B multi-tenant products, five integrations consistently separate a demo from a signed contract:
+For B2B multi-tenant products, five integrations consistently separate a demo from a signed contract.

 Cost model: hardware + software + integration

-Cabling + labor $3k–8k $30k–80k New PoE pulls at $50–200/drop
+Cabling + labor$3k–8k$30k–80kNew PoE pulls at $50–200/drop

-Integration (PMS, access) $2k–6k one-time $6k–20k one-time Yardi / Entrata / AppFolio / custom
+Integration (PMS, access)$2k–6k one-time$6k–20k one-timeYardi / Entrata / AppFolio / custom

-Custom SaaS build (MVP) n/a $120k–280k 20–32 weeks with Agent Engineering on the scaffolding
+Custom SaaS build (MVP)n/a$120k–280k16–24 weeks; Agent Engineering trims the scaffolding

 A decision framework in five questions

 Q5.
 Where does the call go?
 In-unit monitors only: SIP-only is enough.
 Mobile apps: WebRTC + VoIP push.
-Landlines: SIP trunk to PSTN.
+Landlines: a SIP trunk to PSTN.
 Most modern deployments answer all three at once.

 Five pitfalls we see sink video intercom projects